amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

             50
 ```

-Either way is fine as long as you keep the binary search tree property: `left < parent < right`.
+Either way is ok as long as you keep the binary search tree property: `left < parent < right`.

 **Deleting the root.**